robert17/iotf-rtd/docs/reference/device_model.rst

 they are added.
 However, if a device was added which already had a value for ``deviceInfo.fwVersion``, it would not be overridden by the device type.

-When a device type is updated, devices associated with that device type are not affected, their attributes will remain unchanged.
-The device type is used as a template for the setting of the attributes it contains on new devices, but does not retroactively affect existing devices.
+When a device type is updated, future registered devices will reflect the modified device type template.
+However, existing devices of this device type are unaffected and remain unchanged.

 --------